Day 1/ Tokyo arrives!

 I blurt out, “you can’t be serious”.
 But Hiroko is dead serious.

-At the station, Hiroko bows lengthily and does not leave until my train departs from the platform.
+At the platform, Hiroko bows lengthily and does not leave until my train departs.

 A couple of hours later I reunite with my friends at Shibuya and we repeat our daily ritual of great food and sake.
 Our dinner consists of countless rounds of yakitori, which is essentially Japanese skewers and kebabs: chicken on sticks, mince meat lollipops, courgette wrapped in bacon, prawns, chicken stuffed with cheese, and our favourite, chicken liver.
 It’s all scrumptious.